stadium-software/utils-unselected-list/README.md

 # Unselected List <!-- omit in toc -->

-Get the list of unselected items from a DataGrid.
+Get a list of items that are in one list, but not in another (the difference).
+Use this to get the list of unselected items from a DataGrid or a CheckBoxList.

 ![](images/View.gif)